6 Tips to Locate the Staff Directory for Any Business

 - Sales and business development professionals use directories to identify and reach decision-makers who can authorize purchases or partnerships

-- Journalists need to contact specific departments or individuals for comments or interviews
+- Journalists need to contact specific departments or individuals for comments, interviews, or fact-checking

 Each of these scenarios benefits from direct access to the right person, rather than navigating automated phone systems or generic email addresses that may never reach the intended recipient.